 Carbon monoxide is a silent killer; You can’t see it or smell it, but at high levels, it can kill a person in just minutes.

 A recent study found that almost 90 percent of California homes don’t have carbon monoxide detectors.
 Having a detector is a very small investment that can protect the lives of your family.

-While individual homeowners must install the CO detectors by July 1, owners of multi-family leased or rental dwellings have until January 1, 2013 to comply with the law.
+While individual homeowners must have installed the CO detectors by July 1, 2011, owners of multi-family leased or rental dwellings were given until January 1, 2013 to comply with the law.
 For more information on the law and CO detectors, residents can contact their local building and safety department, or go to the Consumer Product Safety Commission website at https://www.cpsc.gov/.

 Prevent CO poisoning:

 - Don’t idle the car in the garage, even if the outside door is open.